November 15, 2019

 The significant challenges in this company’s highly strategic contingent labor program included:

 The company selected Workforce Logiq to provide a complete workforce management solution—including an integrated Managed Service Provider (MSP) program and Vendor Management System (VMS) and an Employer of Record (EoR) program—to transform the way it procured and managed contingent workers and services.
 Our solution improved visibility and cost-effectiveness and included:

 We reduced compliance and financial risk by working with Workforce Logiq and moving to standard and consistent contracts and rate negotiations."

-An 80-year old, multi-national automaker with more than 350,000 employees approached Workforce Logiq to solve the governance and demand management needs of their contract review, negotiation and approval processes.
-The challenges covered a wide range of product and service buying programs, including purchase of software licenses, cloud services and professional services with their Statement of Work (SOW) agreements.
+An 80-year old, multi-national automaker with more than 350,000 employees approached Workforce Logiq to solve the governance and demand management needs of their contract review, negotiation, and approval processes.
+The challenges covered a wide range of product and service buying programs, including the purchase of software licenses, cloud services, and professional services with their Statement of Work (SOW) agreements.

 Workforce Logiq’s initial discovery session revealed:

 By realigning the contract process, standardizing contract templates, utilizing our risk assessment methodology, and leveraging our contract experts, Workforce Logiq helped the customer achieve: